olavea/olavea/src/content/parenting/party-at-berglunds.md

 With the patriarch of Berglund's I discussed our mutual satisfation with the personal attention our young ladies get from strong teachers at private and creative schools.

 The grilled meat and grilled vegetables were delicious.
 And a powerful red wine.
 But the triumphant high point: dessert!
-Crusty Blackberry Pie with icecreams and vanilla sauce
+Crusty Blackberry Pie with icecreams and vanilla sauce.